-Procedure Treatment of Life Estates Under SSI Resource Policy Under stric exclusion ex t SSI policy, the value of a life estate is a countable resource unless an xists. • • Verify the Current Market Value (CMV) of the property. • Use the Unisex Life Estate and Remainder Interest Table for the following steps: 1.
-Find the age of life estate owner as of their last birthday.
-2. Locate the factor in the Life Estate column that corresponds to the age.
-3. Multiply the CMV of the property by the life estate factor to obtain the value of the life estate.
-(CMV of the property X Life Estate Factor = CMV of the life estate) NOTE: If there is joint ownership of a life estate, first determine the CMV of the entire property.
+Treatment of Life Estates Under SSI Resource Policy

+Under strict SSI policy, the value of a life estate is a countable resource unless an exclusion exists.

+- Verify the Current Market Value (CMV) of the property. - Use the Unisex Life Estate and Remainder Interest Table for the following steps: - 1.
+Find the age of life estate owner as of their last birthday. - 2.
+Locate the factor in the Life Estate column that corresponds to the age. - 3.
+Multiply the CMV of the property by the life estate factor to obtain the value of the life estate.

+(CMV of the property X Life Estate Factor = CMV of the life estate)

+NOTE: If there is joint ownership of a life estate, first determine the CMV of the entire property.
 Divide the CMV by the number of joint owners to determine the individual's share and then calculate the individual's life estate value as described above.

-Example: : 75 year-old Harry Thomas has a life estate in non-homestead property with a current market value of \$80,000.
+Example: 75 year-old Harry Thomas has a life estate in non-homestead property with a current market value of \$80,000.
 An exclusion for the property cannot be developed.
-Using the table, his life estate interest is valued as follows: 80,000 (CMV) x .52149 (factor for age 75) = $41,719.20$ (value of the life estate) Example: 75 year- old Max Berry is living with his daughter due to illness, but states he intends to return home when health permits.
+Using the table, his life estate interest is valued as follows:

+$$80,000 \text{ (CMV)} \times .52149 \text{ (factor for age 75)} = $41,719.20 \text{ (value of the life estate)}$

+Example: 75 year- old Max Berry is living with his daughter due to illness, but states he intends to return home when health permits.
 Ten years ago, he transferred his home to his children retaining a life estate interest.
-An exclusion can be developed for the home property since his desire is to be
+An exclusion can be developed for the home property since his desire is to be able to return home.

-Type of Ownership What It Means • Remainder Interest The remainderman inherits property upon the death of the life estate holder.
-The remainderman has no right to physical possession or use of the property until the life estate terminates.
-The remainderman interest can be sold before the termination of the life estate unless the document establishing it restricts this right.
-If the remainder interest is sold, the market value of it is likely to be reduced since such a sale is subject to the life estate interest.
+Type of Ownership What It Means Remainder The remainderman inherits property upon the death of the life estate holder.
+Interest The remainderman has no right to physical possession or use of the property until the life estate terminates.
+The remainderman interest can be sold before the termination of the life estate unless the document establishing it restricts this right. o If the remainder interest is sold, the market value of it is likely to be reduced since such a sale is subject to the life estate interest.